Splitting Line Patterns in Free Groups: Splittings

 If we are not in either of these cases then by \fullref{corollary:uncrossedexist} there exists a cut point or an uncrossed cut pair in $\decompw$.

-Take the collection $\{S_i\}_{i\in I}$ of all cut points and uncrossed cut pairs.
-By \fullref{proposition:boundedperiodicity} there are only finitely many orbits of these, so this is an uncrossed collection.
-Apply \fullref{proposition:multipleotal} to get simplicial tree $\mathcal{D}(\Gamma)$ with a cocompact $F$ action.
-This gives us a graph of groups decomposition $\Gamma$ with cyclic edge groups.
+Take the uncrossed collection $\{S_i\}_{i\in I}$ consisting of all cut points and uncrossed cut pairs, and let $\Gamma$ be the graph of groups provided by \fullref{proposition:multipleotal}.

-The tree $\mathcal{D}(\Gamma)$ is canonically defined by the topology of the decomposition space, so the resulting graph of groups decomposition is canonical.
-Specifically, the conjugacy classes of vertex an edge stabilizers are determined, and the groups themselves are determined by choosing a maximal tree in the quotient graph and choosing a lift of that tree to $\mathcal{D}(\Gamma)$.
+The tree $\mathrm{BS}(\Gamma)$ is canonically defined by the topology of the decomposition space, and the $\F$--action is induced by the $\F$--action on $\decomp$, so the resulting graph of groups decomposition is canonical.